 Introduction

 As teams deploy large language models for contract drafting and analysis in high-stakes domains, hallucinated clauses remain the critical unsolved risk.
 An LLM might generate a non-existent legal standard, misinterpret a complex multi-part clause, or fabricate a citation that appears authoritative.
-Our approach introduces a strict multi-agent verification loop — an Evaluator Agent that cross-validates every output against its source document before it reaches the user.
+Our approach introduces a strict multi-agent verification loop with an Evaluator Agent that cross-validates every output against its source document before it reaches the user.

 The architecture